-IFRS 16 'Leases' was issued by the IASB in January 2016 and endorsed by the EU in October 2017.
-IFRS 16 replaces IAS 17 'Leases', IFRIC 4 'Determining whether an Arrangement contains a Lease',

-SIC-15 'Operating Leases- Incentives' and SIC-27 'Evaluating the Substance of Transactions Involving the Legal Form of a Lease'.
+IFRS 16 'Leases' was issued by the IASB in January 2016.
+IFRS 16 replaces IAS 17 'Leases', IFRIC 4 'Determining whether an Arrangement contains a Lease', SIC-15 'Operating Leases- Incentives' and SIC-27 'Evaluating the Substance of Transactions Involving the Legal Form of a Lease'.
 ING Group has adopted IFRS 16 retrospectively from 1 January 2019, but has not restated comparatives for the 2018 and 2017 reporting periods, as permitted under the specific transitional provisions in the Standard, the so-called 'modified retrospective approach'.
 The reclassifications and the adjustments arising from the new leasing rules are therefore recognised in the opening statement of financial position on 1 January 2019.